thomasboel/montra/README.md

 # CLI Usage

+_This CLI Usage section assumes the CLI entrypoint is the default "mon" - swap with your entrypoint._

 Since this is subject to evolve and change over time, refer to `mon --help`.
 This also works out the box for new and existing commands.